HPSCTerrSys/eCLM_static_file_workflow/README.md

 sbatch runscript_mkmapdata.sh
 ```

+This will create regridding and netCDF mapping files in the current directory.

 ### ICON grid

 Experience has shown that conservative remapping does not always work for ICON grids.
 As an alternative you can adapt `runscript_mkmapdata.sh`.
 Change  `-m conserve` to `-m bilinear` and add the options `--src_loc center` `--dst_loc center` inside the script.